Who's Behind Listverse?

 The Jewish people have a long and colorful history.
 They are the source of some of the greatest thinking in history—religious and scientific.
 They have suffered many tribulations and have been the cause of a few as well.
-They have been central figures in much of the unrest in the middle east where the nation of Israel was created by the United Nations in the 20th century.
+They have been central figures in much of the unrest in the Middle East, where the United Nations created the nation of Israel in the 20th century.
 This is a list of the greatest Jews—those who have (for good or bad) influenced the world.

 David Ben-Gurion was the first Prime Minister of Israel.
 Ben-Gurion’s passion for Zionism, which began early in life, culminated in his instrumental role in the founding of the state of Israel.
 After leading Israel to victory in the 1948 Arab-Israeli War, Ben-Gurion helped build the state institutions and oversaw the absorption of vast numbers of Jews from all over the world.
 Upon retiring from political life in 1970, he moved to Sde Boker, where he lived until his death.
 Posthumously, Ben-Gurion was named one of Time Magazine’s 100 Most Important People of the Century.

 Baruch or Benedict de Spinoza was a Dutch philosopher of Portuguese Jewish origin.
-Revealing considerable scientific aptitude, the breadth and importance of Spinoza’s work was not fully realized until years after his death.
+Revealing considerable scientific aptitude, the breadth and importance of Spinoza’s work were not fully realized until years after his death.
 Today, he is considered one of the great rationalists of 17th-century philosophy, laying the groundwork for the 18th century Enlightenment and modern biblical criticism.
-By virtue of his magnum opus, the posthumous Ethics, in which he opposed Descartes’ mind-body dualism, Spinoza is considered to be one of Western philosophy’s most important philosophers.
+By his magnum opus, the posthumous Ethics, in which he opposed Descartes’s mind-body dualism, Spinoza is considered one of Western philosophy’s most important philosophers.

 Einstein was a German-born theoretical physicist.
 He is best known for his theory of relativity and specifically mass-energy equivalence, E = mc², the most famous equation of the twentieth century.
-Einstein received the 1921 Nobel Prize in Physics “for his services to Theoretical Physics, and especially for his discovery of the law of the photoelectric effect.”
+Einstein received the 1921 Nobel Prize in Physics “for his services to Theoretical Physics, especially for his discovery of the law of the photoelectric effect.”
 Einstein published over 300 scientific works and over 150 non-scientific works.
-Einstein is revered by the physics community, and in 1999 Time magazine named him the “Person of the Century”.
-In wider culture the name “Einstein” has become synonymous with genius.
+The physics community reveres Einstein, and in 1999 Time magazine named him the “Person of the Century.”
+In wider culture, the name “Einstein” has become synonymous with genius.

-Moses is a Biblical Hebrew religious leader, lawgiver, a Levi, prophet, and military leader, who wrote the Torah.
+Moses is a Biblical Hebrew religious leader, lawgiver, Levi, prophet, and military leader who wrote the Torah.
 He is the most important prophet in Judaism.
-According to the book of Exodus, Moses was born to a Hebrew mother, Jochebed, who hid him when a Pharaoh ordered all newborn Hebrew boys to be killed, and he ended up being adopted into the Egyptian royal family.
-After killing an Egyptian slave-master, Moses fled and became a shepherd, and was later commanded by God to deliver the Hebrews from slavery.
-After the Ten Plagues were unleashed on Egypt, he led the Hebrew slaves out of Egypt, through the Red Sea, where they wandered in the desert for 40 years, during which time, according to the Bible, Moses received the Ten Commandments.
+According to the book of Exodus, Moses was born to a Hebrew mother, Jochebed, who hid him when a Pharaoh ordered all newborn Hebrew boys to be killed.
+He ended up being adopted into the Egyptian royal family.
+After killing an Egyptian slave-master, Moses fled and became a shepherd and was later commanded by God to deliver the Hebrews from slavery.
+After the Ten Plagues were unleashed on Egypt, he led the Hebrew slaves out of Egypt through the Red Sea, where they wandered in the desert for 40 years, during which time, according to the Bible, Moses received the Ten Commandments.

-Jesus of Nazareth is the founding figure of Christianity and Christianity is the religion that shaped Europe, and much of the world as a consequence.
+Jesus of Nazareth is the founding figure of Christianity, and Christianity is the religion that shaped Europe and much of the world as a consequence.
 As the largest religion in the world, there is no doubt that Christianity is still making an impact to this day.
-The principal sources of information regarding Jesus’ life and teachings are the four canonical gospels.
-Most critical scholars in the fields of history and biblical studies believe that ancient texts on Jesus’ life are at least partially accurate, agreeing that Jesus was a Galilean Jew who was regarded as a teacher and healer.
-They also generally accept that he was baptized by John the Baptist, and was crucified in Jerusalem on orders of the Roman Prefect of Judaea Pontius Pilate, on the charge of sedition against the Roman Empire.
+The principal sources of information regarding Jesus’s life and teachings are the four canonical gospels.
+Most critical scholars in the fields of history and biblical studies believe that ancient texts on Jesus’s life are at least partially accurate, agreeing that Jesus was a Galilean Jew who was regarded as a teacher and healer.
+They also generally accept that he was baptized by John the Baptist and was crucified in Jerusalem on orders of the Roman Prefect of Judaea Pontius Pilate, on the charge of sedition against the Roman Empire.